 Here’s a LinkedIn pitch example which we used during Vezo 360 campaign:

-The right crowdfunding PR strategy and its implementation would land you great publication across your niche media outlets and will help you to heat up your funding goal further.
+The right crowdfunding PR strategy and its implementation would land you great publication across your niche media outlets and help you to further heat up your funding goal.

 Bonus: here is the ultimate toolkit for PR research and outreach!

 Thank you for this.
 I’m now better informed.

 I think this is one of the most important info for me.